 What I want to do but didn't get the chance to this time is the Rock Peak Track.
-This is my number one reason to come back and to cross it off that ever growing wish list.
-You can access Rock Peak Track from saddle of the Crown Range car park which is the only dog friendly access to this mountain, and happens to start at a very high elevation so a lot of the hard work is done for you… Let me know if you have done it and how you liked it!
+This is my number one reason to come back and to cross it off that ever-growing wish list.
+You can access Rock Peak Track from the saddle of the Crown Range car park which is the only dog-friendly access to this mountain, and happens to start at a very high elevation so a lot of the hard work is done for you… Let me know if you have done it and how you liked it!
 I’m keen to get some pointers from your experience.

 Dog Friendly Accommodation

 Don’t think you can rock-on up to a busy resort town and get a room in any old hotel when you have a 40kg mutt in the back of the car needing to come in.
 It won’t happen… and no one wants to spend all night driving home due to some poor planning!

 But there are loads of dog friendly accommodation options in the South Island of New Zealand.
 Top tip however is to check that the dogs can come inside, many ‘pet friendly’ accommodations only allow them on the porch (say what???
 How is that pet friendly!?).

 We used BookaBach and Bach Care.
 With so much choice I ended up having a hard time choosing where to stay, but was really happy with the property we decided on, it was clean, tidy and old enough that I wasn't scared of Badger messing up white carpets etc!

 We took Badgers own bed and some extra sheets to throw on the couch in case he managed to start relaxing in places he shouldn’t.